maguro/pbf/README.md

 In this case, a progress bar is not displayed since there is no way to know, a priori, what the size of the PBF file is.

-#### Credits

-The implementation has been heavily influenced by the golang project [github.com/qedus/osmpbf](https://github.com/qedus/osmpbf).